accenturedanialmirza/Azure_AI_Translator_Test/README.md

 ## Future Enhancements

+* **Enhanced Language Detection Output**: The `Translator` class now provides detected language and its confidence score, which can be leveraged for further analysis or filtering.
+* **Enhanced Language Detection Output**: The `Translator` class now provides detected language and its confidence score, which can be leveraged for further analysis or filtering.
 * **Support for Multiple Target Languages**: Extend the `Translator` class to easily support translation into multiple languages simultaneously in a single run.
 * **Configurability**: Externalize more parameters (e.g., input/output paths, column names, supported languages for detection) into a configuration file (e.g., YAML or JSON) for easier customization without code modification.
 * **Performance Monitoring**: Integrate logging and metrics to monitor API call performance, processing times, and resource utilization.